hauptem/F5-Multisite-Dashboard/README.md

 - **Keyboard Shortcuts** - Full keyboard navigation and control via ALT key combinations
 - **Text-based Event Logger** - 5000 event (FIFO buffer) logger to capture and display event history in text format

-### Scoped Requests - Request only what we need

-In the interest of ensuring that we manage how the dashboard interfaces with the dataplane of the Big-IP's we have scoped the pools and DNS features for visibility.

-*Pools*
--  During each poll the status of the entire datagroup-dashboard-pools is performed, but this is also scoped for dashboard visibility.
-If 100 pools exist at a site but only four pools are visible due to a dashboard search filter, only those visible pools will be requested via X-NEED-POOLS headers which are used whenever a search is active.
-If you want an update for an entire site's pools, make sure you do not have an active search.
-There are five pool names that can be inserted into each X-NEED-POOLS header and any number of headers can be used depending on visible pools.

-*DNS*
-- DNS resolution is per user request, not per poll.
-Browsers are unable to query for PTR records due to security limitations, so the dashboard client will package IP addresses of pool members without a hostname into X-NEED-DNS headers when a "Resolve" action is detected.
-This is an out of cycle poll fetch request with the additional X-NEED-DNS headers included.
-The Front-end or API Host will detect these headers and build a list of IP Addresses to query PTR records for.
-Note that this feature is scoped for visibility, which means even if 50 pools exist at a site but only two pools are shown because of a search, then only the IP addresses of the shown pool members will be requested in a Resolve poll.
-There are 255 IP addresses that can be inserted into each X-NEED-DNS header and any number of headers can be used depending on pool members without a hostname.
-It is recommended that each site handle its own DNS and the iRules permit enabling/disabling DNS per site.
-The iRules also cache PTR responses so if an IP address is in many pools i.e. Sharepoint WFE, then the first PTR response is cached and the same IP is not queried for again in that poll.
-Great care was taken to not load the DNS infrastructure unnecessarily (PTR strobing per poll).
-It's also important to note that once a hostname is known in the dashboard site table, a Resolve action will never include a new request for the associated IP address.
-The Flush function was added to permit flushing of the dashboard site hostname cache to permit a new Resolve poll, in the event of PTR updates.

----

 ## Architecture

 The dashboard consists of two main components: